vboxmanage convertfromraw /dev/sdx foo.vdi --format VDI

 Tested under Windows 10 22H2.

-In Disk Management (diskmgmt.msc), create a VHD file (e.g., E:\foo.vhd) large enough to accomodate the system image, then intitialize, create new simple volume, assign drive letter (e.g., V:), and format as NTFS (the required file system for System Image disk destinations); it should mount automatically, but if not, mount manually via Action → Attach VHD.
+In Disk Management (diskmgmt.msc), create a VHD file (e.g., E:\foo.vhd) large enough to accommodate the system image, then initialize, create new simple volume, assign drive letter (e.g., V:), and format as NTFS (the required file system for System Image disk destinations); it should mount automatically, but if not, mount manually via Action → Attach VHD.

 Control Panel → System & Security → Backup and Restore (Windows 7) → Create a system image5